Gero1999/Gero1999/README.md

 <div style="text-align: justify"> Welcome to my Github repository.
 My name is Gerardo and I am a bioinformatician interested in Python and R. Check my code repository to find the different
 projects in which I have been working on.
 If you want to contact me for a collaboration do not hesitate to text me to my email.
 Additionally, if you enjoy science you might subscribe to my Youtube Channel or read my blog.
 I am very open to any suggestion or advice!
-On the other hand, if what you want is to check my own developed programs, you can just find them at my Code repository. </div>

 ## Connect with me: